-All people working as chiropractors, including those in Edinburgh, are regulated by the General Chiropractic Council (GCC), a statutory independent body which was created by an Act of Parliament in 1994 to keep tabs on those individuals who are practising this profession.
-All chiropractic professionals have to be certified members of the General Chiropractic Council (GCC), and it is against the law to offer treatment to patients if they're not listed on the official "Register of Chiropractors".
-The guaranteed safety of members of the public whilst they are having treatments, and preserving the highest possible standards throughout the chiropractic sector are the main functions of the GCC.
+Any, and anyplace else in the United Kingdom, is by the General Chiropractic Council (GCC), an independent statutory body which was set up by an Act of Parliament in 1994.
+All chiropractic doctors must by law be fully signed up members of the GCC (General Giropractic Council), and it is against the law to treat patients if they're not listed on the official "Register of Chiropractors".
+The guaranteed safety and health of the public while they are undergoing treatments, and promoting the highest possible standards within the chiropractic profession are the fundamental roles of the UK-wide General Chiropractic Council.

-Laser Therapies Edinburgh - There are primarily 2 types of laser therapy that are sometimes offered by chiropractors in Edinburgh - those are "Low Level Laser Therapy" and "High Intensity Laser Therapy" .
-The first of these is LLLT or "cold" laser therapy as it is generally known, and this is an effective treatment for facilitating tissue repair, bone formation and nerve regeneration.
-Thought to hasten the body's healing process, Low Level Laser Therapy which is sometimes used in place of acupuncture, is particularly beneficial in the treatment of bone injuries and soft tissue damage.
-Having a more potent laser and a choice of wavelengths, High Intensity Laser Therapy offers deep tissue penetration and works a lot quicker.
+Laser Therapies Edinburgh - There are essentially 2 forms of laser therapy that are quite often offered by chiropractors in Edinburgh - those are "Low Level Laser Therapy (LLLT)" and "High Intensity Laser Therapy (HILT)".
+The first of these treatments is Low Level Laser Therapy (LLLT) or "cold" laser therapy as it is often called, and this is an effective therapy for aiding nerve regeneration, bone formation and tissue repair.
+Especially beneficial for soft tissue damage and bone injuries, Low Level Laser Therapy claims to accelerate the body's recovery process.
+Having a more powerful laser unit and a choice of wavelengths, High Intensity Laser Therapy delivers deep tissue penetration and gets results faster.